Is Flicker Dangerous in Red Light Panels? Depends Who You Ask.

 - Striped lines and certain geometric patterns

-The zebra's camouflage seems to fail against thier natural surroundings, but thier strips are exploiting the eye's natural weakness to flicker.
-Predators may become confused and unable single out a striped prey, especially in motion.
+The zebra's camouflage seems to fail against their natural surroundings, but their strips are exploiting the eye's natural weakness to flicker.
+Predators may become confused and unable single out a striped prey, especially in motion and in dense herds.

 So we have some natural capacity to cope with flicker, but these forms of “flicker” are generally much slower and with less contrast than the “electronic flicker” or artificial flicker that we will be talking about.